Checkout and Payment

 Avoid requiring account creation prior to purchase.
 If you want people to register for an account, ask them to do so on the order confirmation page.
 Prepopulate as many registration fields as possible using information provided by the payment sheet during checkout.

 Display an order confirmation or thank-you page.
 After the payment sheet shows the result of the transaction, display an order confirmation page to thank people for their purchase, provide details about when the order will ship, and indicate how to check its status.
-Listing Apple Pay on the confirmation page isn’t necessary, but if you do list it, show it after the last four digits of the account used to process the transaction or as a separate note.
-For example: "1234 (Apple Pay)" or "Paid with Apple Pay."
+Listing Apple Pay on the confirmation page isn’t necessary, but if you do, show it after the last four digits of the account used to process the transaction or as a separate note.
+For example: ”1234 (Apple Pay)” or ”Paid with Apple Pay.”

 Customize the Payment Sheet